Progo

-Progo is an passenger train with the economy class that is operated by Kereta Api Indonesia which between Lempuyangan, Yogyakarta & Pasar Senen via Purwokerto.
+Progo train is an passenger train with the economy class that is operated by Kereta Api Indonesia which between Lempuyangan, Yogyakarta & Pasar Senen via Purwokerto.

 The train offer only 1x daily each way around 512 km (318 mil) in 7 hours 28 minutes for travel from Jakarta to Yogyakarta via Lempuyangan.

 Branding

 The name Progo comes from the name of one of the rivers that divides Bantul Regency, Kulon Progo, and Sleman, DI Yogyakarta, namely, Kali Progo.

 History

 Introduction

 The Progo train was first time operate by KAI in 1970s as the one train "Senja" or in English is Dawn.
-After being reorganized, the Progo train underwent a name change to Senja Ekonomi Yogya in the 1980s with the route Yogyakarta–Gambir.
+After being reorganized, the Progo train underwent a name change to Senja Economy Yogya in the 1980s with the route Yogyakarta–Gambir.
 This train route was then changed to Lempuyangan–Pasar Senen.

 In 1995, along with the replacement of the entire train set, the train again underwent a name change to Empu Jaya, which is an abbreviation of "Lempuyangan–Jakarta".
 On 4 June 2002, the name was changed again to Progo in line with the many accidents on the Empu Jaya train.